Skip to navigation Skip to content

 Immunisation status

-The Child Immunisation Summary guided procedure can be used to view a child's current immunisation status for FTB and a past period milestone immunisation status for FTB Part A supplement (for financial years prior to 1 July 2018).
+• past period milestone immunisation status for FTB Part A supplement (for financial years before 1 July 2018)

-The FTB immunisation status will display as:
+The FTB immunisation status will show as:

 • Yes (Met) if the child meets the immunisation requirements, or